VasckMe/Half-Music-App/README.md

 ## Possibilities

-In my project you can:
+In my app you can:
 - search music
 - add music in library
 - create albums
 - create account
-- change account data
 - use working music player for listening, skipping audio tracks

 ## Features